British Phonographic Industry: Anti-piracy operations

-The BPI have developed bespoke software and automated crawling tools created in-house by the BPI which search for members' repertoire across more than 400 known infringing sites and generate URLs which are sent to Google as a DMCA Notice for removal within hours of receipt.
+The BPI have developed bespoke software and automated crawling tools created in-house by the BPI which searches for members' repertoire across more than 400 sites known for copyright infringement, and generates URLs which are sent to Google as a DMCA notice for removal within hours of receipt.
 Additionally, personnel are also seconded to the City of London Police Intellectual Property Crime Unit to support anti-"piracy" operations.